khubabshams/endorse-plus/README.md

 ### Sign In Form  <!-- omit from toc -->

-- Users can use the sign-in page to access thier recommendations and request.
+- Users can use the sign-in page to access their recommendations and request.
 - Only logged-in users can create recommendations and requests and boost recommendations.
 - *User stories covered: 2*